Fully nonequilibrium Hall response from Berry curvature

 \para{Conclusion} To summarize, we have theoretically demonstrated a fully nonequilibrium Hall response from Berry curvature in {non-centrosymmetric and TRS-preserving} {semi}metals.
 We elucidated the key role played by two intrinsic momentum scales $k_\bc$ and $k_F$, with $k_\bc$ arising from the distribution of the Berry curvature and setting the scale beyond which the system {enters an FNE regime}.
 In this {FNE} regime, the reference state for the Hall response is itself out of equilibrium.
 Such a non-equilibrium reference state leads to a spatial asymmetry in the relaxation time, which in turn generates a {nonzero} $1\omega$ response, even in the presence of microscopic TRS.
 Our work provides the foundation to understand the nonequilibrium transport properties of Weyl-Kondo semimetals.
 Because strong correlations naturally produce emergent electronic excitations near the Fermi energies, we can expect that the conditions for the fully nonequilibrium transport responses advanced here are naturally met in topological semimetals driven by strong correlations.
 As such, we expect our work to have broader implications for metallic topological systems in strongly correlated settings.

 \acknowledgments We thank Yuan Fang, Haoyu Hu, and Elio K\"onig for helpful discussions.
 Work at Rice has primarily been supported by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0356 (conceptualization and model construction, S.S.,\,L.C.,\,Y.W.,\,C.S. and Q.S.), by the National Science Foundation under Grant No. DMR-2220603 (model calculations, S.S. and L.C.), by the Robert A. Welch Foundation Grant No. C-1411 (Q.S.) and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870 (Q.S.).
 The majority of the computational calculations have been performed on the Shared University Grid at Rice funded by NSF under Grant EIA-0216467, a partnership between Rice University, Sun Microsystems, and Sigma Solutions, Inc., the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under Grant No. CNS-1338099, and the Extreme Science and Engineering Discovery Environment (XSEDE) by NSF under Grant No. DMR170109.
-S.P. acknowledge funding by the European Union (ERC, CorMeTop, project 101055088) and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the Austrian Science Fund (FWF) through the project FOR 5249 (QUAST).
+S.P. acknowledges funding by the European Union (ERC, CorMeTop, project 101055088), the Austrian Science Fund (FWF) through the project I5868-N-FOR 5249 (QUAST), and the Air Force Office of Scientific Research under Grant No.\ FA8655-24-1-7018 (CorTopS).
 C.S. acknowledges support from Iowa State University and Ames National Laboratory start-up funding.
 All authors acknowledge the hospitality of the Kavli Institute for Theoretical Physics, UCSB, supported in part by the National Science Foundation under Grant No. NSF PHY-1748958, during the program ``A Quantum Universe in a Crystal: Symmetry and Topology across the Correlation Spectrum."
 S.S. and Q.S. also acknowledge the hospitality of the Aspen Center for Physics, which is supported by the National Science Foundation under Grant No. PHY-2210452. {The schematic of the setup in Fig.~\ref{fig:dipole-BC}(c) is adapted from Ref.~\cite{figure}.}

 {S\arabic{figure}} \onecolumngrid